mpanighetti/dnd5e-mote/species/dwarf/README.md

 #### Distribution

 Generally able climbers, mountain dwarves can firmly plant themselves on terrain many other folk might find difficult to traverse.
 As a result, the early immigrants often settled in colder mountainous terrain, including the [Floral Divide](../../mote/esterfell/lenya/floral-divide) in Lenya and the [Lithbirk Range](../../mote/esterfell/yggru/lithbirk-range) of Yggru.

-### Sublithic dwarf

-#### Description

-**Sublithic dwarves**, also sometimes known as **duergar** or **grey dwarves**, hail originally from the Underdark.
-This has granted them a finely honed darkvision making them well-suited to a subterranean lifestyle, as well as a latent psionic prowess common to beings sourced from that magical realm.

-#### Distribution

-Being naturally drawn underground, sublithic dwarves established large settlements in the lava tubes shaped over millennia by [Mount Hora](../../mote/esterfell/lenya/mount-hora)'s eruptions, eventually expanding them into a great network of interconnected tunnels that grant access to Yggru under the [Lorunian Strait](../../mote/esterfell/oceans/lorunian-strait).